steffenschwalm/eu-business-wallet/README.md

 - Authorization
 - Creation and Validation of Electronic Signatures and Seals
 - Requesting, Storing, Issuing, Presenting and Validating Electronic Attestations
+- Requesting, Issuance and validating DID
+- Combination of transaction, LPID and Electronic Attestation using DID
-- Preserving and Archiving of Electronic Signatures, Seals, Time Stamps, Electronic Attestations and Documents
+- Preserving of Electronic Signatures, Seals, Time Stamps and possibly Electronic Attestations (in interaction with a (qualified) trust services acc ETSI TS 119 511
+- Archiving of Electronic Attestations and Documents (in interaction with a (qualified) trust service acc.
+CEN TS 18170)

 ### Cross-Sector Use Cases of the EUBW

 - Establishment of a Company
-- European Company Certificate
+- Legal identification (LPID) e.g. European Company Certificate
 - Power of Attorney and Mandates
 - Public Permits and Licences
 - Onboarding of Business Partners and Master Data Management